Thursday, August 31, 2017

 After you've carefully read the script the studio or network or producer sent you, you have to decide if it's a job you want.
 What can you bring to the party?
 Who is involved?
 I recall years ago I was being poached to work on "Hillman," a good but odd script by Don Petersen.
 It would be produced and star Paul Newman.
 Did I want the job?
 Oh, mamma, does a cat have an ass?!

-Then, there will be a Big Meeting scheduled wherein all parties sniff each other carefully for type, possibility, and skill.
-Tell them clearly and succinctly what you liked about their script and, if pressed, what you didn't.
+Once I had made up my mind, there was a Big Meeting scheduled wherein all parties sniff each other carefully for type, possibility, and skill.
+I always found it best to tell them clearly and succinctly what you liked about their script and, if pressed, what you didn't.
 And tell them that inside of a month with their input, you are the one to get this off life-support to a green light.

 Then, you will patiently take all their notes.
 Some will be good, some bad, some will seem like a Chinese crossword puzzle.
 Take 'em anyway, don't argue (I was very bad at this), and whatever problems arise, figure it out later in the privacy of your own home.